Deploying Redis

 Redis version

-Override the Redis version in values.yaml: More configuration options can be found in the repositorys values.yaml
+Override the Redis version in values.yaml: More configuration options can be found in the repository’s values.yaml

 global: